BrightspaceUI/core/components/colors/README.md

 # Colors

 Importing `colors` will add the color palette to the document and polyfill for IE11 usinf [shadyCSS](https://github.com/webcomponents/shadycss).
 Run the demo page to see the full palette.
+See [colors.js](colors.js) for the variable names (i.e. `--d2l-color-*`).

 ### Usage